POeticPotatoes/Truffle/README.md

 List<Dog> result = await selector.BuildObjects<Dog>(database);
 ```

+### Additional Options
+`SqlSelector` has several other optional arguments that can be set during the building of the SQL select string:
+* top: int - if set, only returns the first n results in the string
+* distinct: bool - whether only distinct values should be returned
+* orderBy: string - accepts a string to order the results by
+  eg. orderby: "Owner ASC" would order results by "Owner" in ascending order

+Most of these arguments are modelled after their corresponding keywords in the SQL query, and should be intuitive to users of SQL.

 ## Chaining SqlSelectors
 For more advanced select queries that may require nested OR/AND conditionals, SqlSelectors can be chained to combine their select strings: